nophead/NopSCADlib/docs/usage.md

 ### Including the library

 All the vitamins and utilities are included if you include [NopSCADlib/lib.scad](../lib.scad).
-Printed parts are not included and need to be used or included explicitly, their documentation notes which files need to be included rather than used.
+Printed parts are not included and need to be used or included explicitly, their documentation states which files need to be included rather than used.

 This is the easiest way to use the library and is reasonably efficient because the only files included are the object list definitions, all the functions and modules are used, so get shared if other files in the project include ```lib.scad``` as well, or if you have multiple projects open in the same instance of OpenSCAD.